 Stryker in Kalamazoo Launches Post-free Hip Distraction System

-Kalamazoo's Stryker developed a post-free hip distraction system designed to mitigate groin complications and heel slip associated with hip surgery.
-Total hip replacements are expected to increase over the next few decades.
+Kalamazoo's Stryker developed a post-free hip distraction system designed to mitigate groin complications and heel slip associated with hip arthroscopy surgery.

 “Complications around the perineal post and current boot technology are well-documented, so we are excited to offer surgeons a new option to address their clinical needs in hip arthroscopy,” says Matt Moreau, Stryker’s sports medicine vice president and general manager.
 He says the new procedure increases intraoperative range of motion, enables more flexible arm positioning, and presents surgeons with the opportunity to consider more bilateral hips scopes in their practice.

 Moreau says a recent study of 1,000 hip arthroscopies performed without the use of a perineal post found in every case that the new procedure allows safe, adequate, reproducible access to the hip joint without groin-related soft-tissue or nerve complications.